 - Service provider

-This must-include feature allows creating various types of e-learning courses: quizzes, assignments, etc., that will be used for employees/learners’ training.
-Therefore, content management is a high-priority feature in LMS.
+This must-have feature allows the creation of various types of eLearning courses: quizzes, assignments, etc., that will be used for employees’/learners’ training.
+Therefore, content management is a high-priority feature in an LMS.

 Your LMS should allow users to add various materials to their courses: pictures, videos, charts, audio files, pdf files, etc. Such things significantly increase learners’ engagement and make content in courses more attractive.

-This feature is required more for organizations or enterprises where measuring employees’ performance is much more complicated due to undetermined timing for lectures.
-Thus, the visual skill tracking feature is aimed to assess employee’s skills allowing them to learn at their own pace with asynchronous learning.
+This feature is required more for organizations or enterprises where measuring employees’ performances is much more complicated due to undetermined timing for lectures.
+Thus, the visual skill tracking feature is aimed to assess employees’ skills, allowing them to learn at their own pace with asynchronous learning.

-Well-organized statistics help you track the progress of learners and as a result, you will understand what you need to change in your training materials and what to remove.
+Well-organized statistics help you track the progress of learners, and as a result, you will understand what to keep in your training materials and what to remove.

 Also, with the help of a good tracking system, you will be able to check which courses are popular among users and what slides they look at.
 You will also be able to monitor the level of preparation in each department and division.

-Test statistics will help you assess what answer options your learners choose for each task, what questions of the test cause difficulties and what results they receive.
+Test statistics will help you assess which answer options your learners choose for each task, which questions of the test cause difficulties and what results they receive.

 Social learning is an effective way to incentivize learners and to help educators reduce the pressure on them.

 With a community experience, learners can get quick answers to their questions via chat or forums.
-By implementing a community feature in your LMS, you accelerate the overall learning process giving the learner more motivation in real-time collaboration mode.
+By implementing a community feature in your LMS, you accelerate the overall learning process, giving the learner more motivation in a real-time collaboration mode.

 Another 33% would like to see more gamification items in their educational software.

-Incorporating game-design elements engage and inspire learners rather than traditional classrooms that leg behind in the modern lifestyle.
-Such game-like incentives like leaderboards, rewards, levels can foster building stronger teams in your company or motivate students to keep up learning.
+Incorporating game design elements engages and inspires learners rather than traditional classrooms that lag behind in the modern lifestyle.
+Game-like incentives such as leaderboards, rewards, and levels can build stronger teams in your company or motivate students to keep learning.

-Gartner analysts claim that the gamification feature is not a must-have due to the high expenditures of its implementation in LMS.
-There are already a plethora of ready-made solutions.
+Gartner analysts claim that the gamification feature is not necessary due to the high expenditures of its implementation in an LMS, and there are already several ready-made solutions.

 However, those that really address your needs are hard to find.
-Therefore, hiring a software development team or LMS gamification provider may be reasonable decision-making if you want this feature to be customized.
+Therefore, hiring a software development team or LMS gamification provider may be a reasonable decision if you want this feature to be customized.

 Test and survey management

-Today, many companies and training centers pay their attention to online testing, feeling all the benefits that carry this tool for testing knowledge and skills.
-Test and survey management is an essential part of LMS.
+Today, many companies and training centers focus on online testing, feeling all the benefits that carry this tool for testing knowledge and skills.
+Test and survey management is an essential part of an LMS.

-Usually, online testing is used in various forms – these may be questionnaires, linguistic and numeric tests, abstract logical tasks.
+Online testing is used in various forms – these may be questionnaires, linguistic and numeric tests, or abstract logical tasks.
 Sometimes you need to give oral answers to the program questions.